Help Us Fight Prostate Cancer

 • How Many Tests Can be Done Each Day? – We anticipate the van can perform up to 50 PSA tests in a day.
 Where more tests are required, additional testing takes place at the workplace, clubhouse, or host facility where suitable rooms need to be provided.

-• Do We Have to Pay to Get the Man Van to Visit our Venue? – We have been asked to attend a growing number of events, workplaces, societies and social organisations, and while for some events a visit from the Man Van will be free of charge, we do have to ask for a contribution towards costs of processing the bloods, contacting you with the results and administrative costs.
+• Do We Have to Pay to Get the Man Van to Visit our Venue? – We have been asked to attend a growing number of events, workplaces, societies and social organisations, and while for some events a visit from the Man Van will be free of charge, we do have to ask for a contribution towards costs of travel, collecting & processing the bloods, contacting you with the results and administrative costs.
+A typical Corporate event for up to 50 men would cost £3,500

 One of our commitments is to visit areas and communities that are either not served by a local facility, or contain a high % of ‘at risk’ men, typically black men who are twice as likely to suffer from prostate cancer, and those in lower socioeconomic communities who are less aware of the risks and tend to be diagnosed later, often too late.